Alejandroq12/CRUD-App-with-SQLAlchemy-ORM/README.md

 -----------------------------------------------------------------
 Important:
-When you run this app a database called "persons" will be created.
+You need to create a data base called "crudapp5" before running.
+Remember that you can chose your own name.
 --------------------------------------------------------------------
 Note:

-I had a problem wehn running from the terminal with "db.create.all()".
+I had a problem when running from the terminal with "db.create.all()".
 I fixed that problem this way:

 Whatched this video: https://www.youtube.com/watch?v=Ny1g-Wk5nyM